orcfax/Incidents/.github/ISSUE_TEMPLATE/incident_report.md

 ---
 name: Orcfax Incident Report
-about: A template for recording incidents relating to Orcfax and their resulting assessment, impact, and resolution
+about: A template for recording incidents relating to Orcfax and their resulting assessment, impact, and resolution.
+Parentheticals connect report components with ISO requirements analysis.
 title: 'INCIDENT 00X | Incident report title'
 labels: ''
 assignees: ''